Articles and Videos

-During the playoffs, I created short video clips designed to take the complexity of the action on the court and simplify it, revealing aspects of the game you might have missed when you watched it live.
+Some of these articles also have detailed video clips, designed to take the complexity of the action on the court and simplify it, revealing aspects of the game you might have missed when you watched it live.
 For example, the weekly “Friday Film” series uses video to help you see the game the way NBA coaches see it.

 For example, in this clip I showed how LeBron read the Golden State defense to create a wide open corner three for JR Smith:

-Insider articles and videos will follow this trend, but they will take even more forms and address more topics: from film breakdowns to thoughts on recent transactions, from scouting reports to answering subscriber questions, from short videos that highlight one or two plays to longer analyses of players and teams.
+Insider articles follow these trends, but take even more forms and address more topics: from film breakdowns to thoughts on recent transactions, from scouting reports to answering subscriber questions, from short videos that highlight one or two plays to longer analyses of players and teams.
 Throughout it all, though, my commitment is to quality above all else — I’m not going to push out content just for the sake of it.

 I’ve spent my career trying to figure out the best ways to gather, interpret and communicate stats for NBA decision making, and I’ve used that experience to create Cleaning the Glass Stats.